 About the Author

-Adanma Onuoha is Marketing Communications Officer at NBS.
-Adanma is responsible for managing marketing and communications, both traditional and digital, for NBS.
-She has the exciting role of brainstorming and executing ideas that would grow the NBS community, and importantly, educate our audience on sustainability and related matters.
+Adanma Onuoha is a long-time marketing specialist who served as Marketing Communications Officer at NBS from 2020-2021.
+Adanma manages marketing and communications, both traditional and digital.
+She brainstormed and executed ideas that grew the NBS community, and importantly, educated our audience on sustainability and related matters.

 Review of this article was provided by Dr. Rishad Habib, assistant professor in Marketing at Ted Rogers School of Management, Ryerson University.
 Rishad researches sustainable and prosocial consumer behaviours, particularly how consumers react to shifting norms and novel marketing practices and managerial strategies to encourage positive behaviour.